d-stoll/d-stoll/README.md

 - ⚡ Fun fact: ...
 -->

 I'm a student at the Technical University of Munich pursuing a Master's Degree in Data Engineering & Analytics.
-My area of interests are distributed systems, graph processing, graph partitioning and backend development.
+My area of interests are distributed systems, distributed graph processing, graph partitioning and backend development.
 Check out some of my projects:

 - 🚀 Stonkmaster - A discord bot for fellow apes to monitor the stock market
 - 💻 Ansible Spark - A collection of ansible playbooks to manage a Spark cluster